gnodi/danf/README.md

 Introduction
 ------------

 Danf is a Node.js full-stack isomorphic OOP framework allowing to code the same way on both client and server sides.
-It helps you to make deep architectures and handle asynchronous flows in order to help produce scalable, maintainable, testable and performant applications.
+It helps you to make deep architectures and handle asynchronous flows in order to help in producing scalable, maintainable, testable and performant applications.

 ### Why use node Node.js instead of another technology?